vchrisb/cf-intro-talk/cf-intro.md

 ## Cloud Foundry is a PaaS
 <br/>

-SaaS - Features <!-- .element: class="fragment boxes" data-fragment-index="3" -->
+SaaS - Features <!-- .element: class="fragment boxes" data-fragment-index="4" -->

-PaaS - Applications <!-- .element: class="boxes" -->
+Platform - Applications <!-- .element: class="fragment boxes" data-fragment-index="3"-->

-IaaS - VMs <!-- .element: class="fragment boxes" data-fragment-index="2" -->
+Infrastructure - VMs <!-- .element: class="fragment boxes" data-fragment-index="2" -->

-Bare Metal - CPU & Memory<!-- .element: class="fragment boxes" data-fragment-index="1" -->
+Bare Metal - Server<!-- .element: class="fragment boxes" data-fragment-index="1" -->

 Note:
+Now that you have at least a vague idea about what to do with Cloud Foundry, let's get a bit more specific.
+To be more specific, I want to dig a bit into the terminology here.
+Cloud Foundry is a Platform.
+Let's give that some context.
+In your typical data center, you typically start with bare metal.
 - Droplet is read-only and is cached to facilitate quick scaling and recovery
 - Droplet generated with Buildpack
 - Warden is similar to Docker, uses same Linux Kernel tools (cgroups, namespaces)